 With the rise of mobile devices, even deskless employees can be reached via SMS employee communications.
 Using ContactMonkey’s SMS text features, you can send brief reminders to employees to fill out surveys when they get the chance.
 This can be done from the same place where you create and track your other employee emails:

-Similar to your email campaigns, you can view stats about how your SMS text messages which you can cross-reference with your employee survey rates.
+Similar to your email campaigns, you can view stats about your employee text messaging system which you can cross-reference with your employee survey rates.

 Invest in a Tool That Helps You Improve Employee Survey Response Rates